How to Use Ping

 How to Use Ping in Vista and Newer Versions

-- You should see the following line: C:\Users\Matt>.
-Type: "ping yourdomain.ext" and press Enter key.
+- Here is what you should see: C:\Users\Matt>.
+Type: "ping yourdomain.ext" and press the Enter key.

 Summary

-To use ping, one can open a command prompt or terminal window and type 'ping' followed by the desired website's IP address or domain name.
-The output will reveal whether the packets reached their destination and the time taken for the round trip.
+Ping can be used by opening a terminal window or command prompt, then typing "ping" and the IP address or domain name of the requested website.
+The output will reveal whether the packets reached their destination and the time it took for the round trip.

 If you need further assistance, feel free to contact us via Chat or Phone: